John-Salame/Distributed-Systems-HW1-Sockets/README.md

 I did not have time to implement REST.
 For the REST client, I planned to use the built-in tools from java.net.http.
 For the REST server, I planned to use Spring.
 ### GRPC
-I have GRPC working for the Buyer database on the Customer database machine.
+I almost got GRPC working for the Buyer database on the Customer database machine.
 I did not have time to implement error handling from status codes.
+After working on it for 11 hours straight, I don't have much to show for it.
+I got an error "java.lang.NoClassDefFoundError: io/grpc/BindableService" at 6:00 AM and decided that was enough.
 ### SOAP
 I did not have time to research or attempt SOAP.